Gavobro/Module-1-Challenge/README.md

 # Module-1-Challenge

-The URL of the deployed application can be copied below!: https://gavobro.github.io/Module-1-Challenge-Gavin/02-Challenge/Develop/#social-media-marketing
+The URL of the deployed application can be found here!: https://gavobro.github.io/Module-1-Challenge-Gavin/02-Challenge/Develop/#social-media-marketing

 # Fixes